nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Aggregated:** Pertaining to nanoparticles that are clumped together.

-### Expanded Definition and Usage\nNanoparticle aggregation is a critical consideration in the design and application of nanoparticles.
+### Expanded Definition and Usage:
+Nanoparticle aggregation is a critical consideration in the design and application of nanoparticles.
 In drug delivery systems, for instance, unwanted aggregation can lead to premature drug release, reduced bioavailability, and toxicity.
 In environmental science, understanding nanoparticle aggregation helps predict the long-term fate and transport of engineered nanoparticles in ecosystems.
 Additionally, controlling aggregation is vital in manufacturing processes to ensure the consistent quality and performance of nanomaterials.

 This lexical structure not only defines 'nanoparticle aggregation' but also situates it within a broader scientific and practical context, highlighting its importance and implications across various fields.